Keboo/NosePlug/docs/Getting-started.md

 ## Invoke Original

 There may be cases where invoking the original method, in addition to the replacement delegate, is desired.
 For both properties and methods, this can be done using the `CallOriginal` method.
 Optionally you can specify a boolean indicating if the original method should be invoked.
 If this method is invoked multiple times, only the last value specified will be used.
-If the method specifies a return value, the original return value will be used.
+If the plugged method specifies a return value, the original return value will be used.

 ```C#
 public class HasPublicMethod